alasco-tech/alasco-tech.github.io/_posts/2023-01-13-accessible-labels-and-where-to-find-them.md

 ```

 💡 It is worth noting that the generation of this `Unit` is completely implementation agnostic.
-You can use your favourite i18n library, Intl’s built in databases and so on.
+You can use your favourite internationalisation library, Intl’s built in databases and so on.

 # Conclusion
 Before signing off, I would like to go back to the very title of this post: accessible labels and **where to find them?** Well: 🥁🥁🥁 in you!
 Yeah, that's right.
 You know how to build reusable components, and have just seen how easy it is to make your app a bit friendlier.
 Take the initiative and start adding those labels!